SPI-Birds/SPI-IPM/README.md

 This code is currently under development and will be made available when the associated paper has been submitted.

-For questions/inquiries in the meantime, please contact Chloé R. Nater (chloe.r.nater@ntnu.no)
+For questions/inquiries please contact Chloé R. Nater (chloe.r.nater@ntnu.no).